thenerdery/dot-net-standards/Error_Handling.md

 At the highest level, exceptions in .NET MUST NOT be shown directly to a user.
 All exceptions that are raised SHOULD either be handled (via a `catch` statement) or allowed to bubble up to a higher level.
-All exceptions SHOULD be logged in production if they make it up to the highest module (e.g..
-WebUI, WebAPI).
+All exceptions SHOULD be logged in production if they make it up to the highest module (e.g. WebUI, WebAPI).

 See [Solution Structure](Solution_Structure.md) for more details on module